Crohn’s Disease Treatment in Rochester, NY

-Crohn’s Disease is a chronic condition that causes inflammation of the gastrointestinal tract.
-Unlike Ulcerative Colitis, it’s not isolated to one area, it can affect any part of the GI tract from the mouth down to the colon.
-However, it typically affects the end of the small bowel, called the ileum, and the beginning of the colon.
+Crohn’s Disease is a chronic inflammatory condition that affects the gastrointestinal tract.
+It is not confined to a specific area and can impact any part of the GI tract, from the mouth to the colon.
+The disease most commonly affects the ileum, which is the end of the small bowel, and the beginning of the colon.

-According to Crohn’s & Colitis Foundation of America, “Crohn’s tends to run in families, so if you or a close relative have the disease, your family members have a significantly increased chance of developing Crohn’s.
+According to the Crohn’s & Colitis Foundation of America, “Crohn’s tends to run in families, so if you or a close relative have the disease, your family members have a significantly increased chance of developing Crohn’s.
 Studies have shown that 5% to 20% of affected individuals have a first-degree relative (parents, child, or sibling) with one of the diseases.”